 The patients should receive education about their disease and available treatment options.
 Musculoskeletal lesions include a vast variety of pathologies, each of which would require an individualistic treatment approach.
 For example, benign bone lesions which are asymptomatic and inactive are usually left alone; while those tumors which are active and present with pain/pathological fractures need active intervention.
 More aggressive bone tumors may require extended curettage or wide resection.
 The primary goal in metastatic bone lesions is usually pain management and palliative care; while primary malignant bone tumors receive aggressive treatment whenever possible.
 The understanding is that case management of musculoskeletal lesions depends on a variety of factors and patients must be educated about their condition for better treatment results.

-A multidisciplinary/interprofessional approach is necessary for appropriate management of these lesions.
+an interprofessional/interprofessional approach is necessary for appropriate management of these lesions.
 Patients must be provided with all the essential information about their disease, different modalities of treatment and early introduction of palliative care if needed.
 Physicians, nurse practitioners, orthopedic surgeons, and radiologists play a very important role in the appropriate diagnosis and management of musculoskeletal lesions.
 Malignant bone lesions must be managed by experienced oncologists to reduce the chances of treatment misadventures.
 Nursing professionals with specialized training in oncology treatment administration, monitoring, and patient education also play a vital role in the overall improvement of survival and quality of life.
 An interprofessional team approach will produce the best results.
-[Level V] Most of the available literature on lytic bone lesions are based on level 4/5 evidence.
+[Level 5] Most of the available literature on lytic bone lesions are based on level 4/5 evidence.

 |||Lee JS,FitzGibbon EJ,Chen YR,Kim HJ,Lustig LR,Akintoye SO,Collins MT,Kaban LB, Clinical guidelines for the management of craniofacial fibrous dysplasia.
 Orphanet journal of rare diseases.
 2012 May 24; [PubMed PMID: 22640797]|